-While the rate of motor vehicle accidents at the Nippon Kayaku Group is lower than that of the Japan Pharmaceutical Manufacturers Association, our rate has remained somewhat elevated since fiscal 2011.
-Starting in fiscal 2016, we have added seminars at corresponding driving training centers as a new measure against motor vehicle accidents.
+While the rate of motor vehicle accidents at the Nippon Kayaku Group is lower than that of the Japan Pharmaceutical Manufacturers Association each year, our rate has remained somewhat elevated since fiscal 2011.
+However, in fiscal 2020, partly as an impact of the COVID-19 pandemic, the rate of accidents decreased significantly to a very low rate of six cases.
 Going forward, we aim to further reduce motor vehicle accidents.

 Health and Safety Activities at Each Business Site